The image above is another of the first color pictures taken after the restoration was complete in the late 1930's.

 Even though they had uncovered and recorded the mosaics at the express command of the Sultan, the intention was always to cover them again, since the building was a mosque and intended for Islamic use which prohibits representational imagery.
 First, they smeared a size over the mosaic tesserae that was extremely difficult to remove during the restoration, requiring dental tools and carborundum to get it off.
 Then the Fossatis covered the panel with several layers of plaster, increasing the depth from right to left to correct the slant of the wall.
 Finally the Italo-Swiss architects painted two horizontal bands imitating red and Proconnesian marble panels over the area to make it blend it with the rest of their decoration of the mosque.
 The watercolor sketch made by the Fossatis showed that in its outlines and masses the mosaic had not undergone serious material change since 1849.
-This was not true of the mosaic vaults of the South Gallery, however, which had fallen in the great earthquake of 1894 and were lost forever.
-For another four years, work continued on the uncovering of the mosaic by Thomas Whittemore and his assistants.
+This was not true of the mosaic vaults of the South Gallery, however, which had mysteriously vanished since the Fossatis last covered them up.

 Above is one of the first color pictures of the restored mosaic taken in the 1930's